Phone-GWP-group

 Recycled foam packaging

-Using recycled foam can lessen a business’s impact on the environment.
+Using recycled foam can reduce a business’s environmental impact.

-Materials such as Stratocell R (recycled) and Ethafoam HRC (high recycled content) use at least 65% recycled plastics.
-The recycled content does not affect their structure or performance when compared with standard foam end caps and packaging, and it is possible to recycle them again at the end of their useful life.
+Materials such as Stratocell R (recycled) and Ethafoam HRC (high-recycled-content) contain at least 65% recycled plastics.
+The recycled content does not affect their structure or performance compared with standard foam end caps and packaging, and they can be recycled again at the end of their useful life.

 However, they also share the same drawbacks, including the difficulty of recycling.